 - use an app or YouTube

-And if you go to a class and it turns out you didn’t enjoy it but you’d like to keep trying, try the same or similar type of class with a different teacher.
+And if you go to a class and it turns out you didn’t enjoy it but you’d like to keep trying.
+Try the same or similar type of class with a different teacher.
 Just like in school, you might begin to hate a subject because you don’t really like the teaching style.
 All teachers and instructors have their own style and you need to find one that works for you.

 3. Be a better friend

-An invitation to catch up over coffee.
+- an invitation to catch up over coffee

 4. Read more

-Reading is not just a way to learn, its also a way to unwind.
+Reading is not just a way to learn, it’s also a way to unwind.
 Some might even say it’s an escape.
 But I know it’s all three for me.
 And you don’t need to read a lot to form a new habit.
 You can always see what I’m reading and what I’ve read on Goodreads.

 5. Wake up earlier